Frequently (or infrequently) asked questions

 Q: Are there any budget options?

-I have some pre-made covers and I’m currently working on a new set of pre-mades, as well as some of my own ‘stock’ illustrations, which will be somewhat modifiable and save you money.
+We have some pre-made covers and are currently working on a new set of pre-mades, as well as suite of our own ‘stock’ illustrations, which will be somewhat modifiable and save you money.
 These will be available in March/April 2023.
-Make sure you’re on my mailing list so you’re the first to hear about the new designs!
+Make sure you’re on our mailing list so you’re the first to hear about the new designs!

 Q: What types of books do you design covers for?